-The Master of Arts Program (STEM Certified) in Applied Economics is a unique, practice-oriented degree program, combining analytical tools with policy applications.
+The Master of Science Program (STEM Certified) is a unique, practice-oriented degree program, combining analytical tools with policy applications.
 For qualified students, we offer the opportunity to apply for paid 6 month work positions (Co-op) as part of their academic program.
 The program is large enough to support a full slate of core and elective courses each year, yet small enough to maintain a sense of community among the students.

 The Ph.D.
 Program in Applied Economics (STEM Certified) is small and focused, offering specialization in industrial organization, competition policy, and regulatory economics; and labor economics.
 These fields serve to prepare students to both teach at the college level and work in business, consulting and government positions.

 |James Dana, Jr.